Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

+\emph{Lazy Bor\r{u}vka.} We will now consider a relaxed version of Bor\r{u}vka algorithm that we call ``lazy Bor\r{u}vka''.
 As the classical version of Bor\r{u}vka, the lazy variant grows a forest of fragments.
 Initially, there is one fragment per node.
 At each round, lazy Bor\r{u}vka proceeds in three steps.
 First it picks an arbitrary \emph{name} for each fragment.
-Second, for each fragment $F$, it considers all edges connecting $F$ to a fragment with different name, and either chooses the incident edge with smallest weight, or do not choose any edge, in which case we say that $F$ is \emph{skipping its turn}.
-Third it merges the fragments that are linked by edges selected during the second step.
-The algorithm stops if all the fragments have the same name.
+Second, for each fragment~$F$, it considers all edges connecting $F$ to a fragment with different name, and either chooses the incident edge with smallest weight, or do not choose any edge, in which case we say that $F$ is \emph{skipping its turn}.
+Third, Lazy Bor\r{u}vka merges the fragments that are linked by edges selected during the second step.
+The algorithm stops whenever all the fragments have the same name.

-Note that in general lazy Bor\r{u}vka does not produce an MST and can even not terminate.
-But if, for each round, the names assigned to adjacent fragments are distinct, and that there is no round $i$, such that every fragment skip at every round after $i$, then lazy Bor\r{u}vka eventually produces an MST.
+Note that in general lazy Bor\r{u}vka does not produce an MST, and it may even not terminate.
+However, if the names assigned to adjacent fragments are distinct at each round, and if there is no round~$i$ such that all fragments skip their turn at every round $j\geq i$, then lazy Bor\r{u}vka eventually produces an MST.

 Given a fragment $F$, we refer to all fragments including $F$ during the further rounds of lazy Bor\r{u}vka as its \emph{successors}.
-The fragments of the previous rounds that $F$ contains are called \emph{predecessors}.
-Also, we call \emph{cluster} a maximal set of adjacent fragments having the same name during a same round.
-We consider the following two properties of a run of lazy Bor\r{u}vka:
+The fragments of the previous rounds contained in $F$ called \emph{predecessors}.
+Also, a maximal set of adjacent fragments having the same name during a same round is called a \emph{cluster}.

+We restrict our attention to the runs of lazy Bor\r{u}vka satisfying the following two properties:

-\begin{enumerate} \item During the run, if some fragments form a cluster, then all their successors will also be part of a same cluster, but will remain different fragments.
+\begin{description} \item[P1] If some fragments form a cluster, then all their successors will also be part of a same cluster, but they will remain in different fragments.

-\item At every round of the run, at most one fragment per cluster chooses an edge. \end{enumerate}
+\item[P2] At every round of the run, at most one fragment per cluster chooses an edge, and all the other skip their turn. \end{description}

-We show that $\ell_C'$ corresponds to the outcome of a run of lazy Bor\r{u}vka with these properties.
+We show that $\ell_C'$ corresponds to the outcome of a run of lazy Bor\r{u}vka satisfying the above two properties.